nino2222/Melanie/README.md

 The full name is Multi-sourcE onLine TrAnsfer learning for Non-statIonary Environments.

-It has been accepted by IJCNN 2019, we will update the reference after the conference.
+It has been accepted by IJCNN 2019, the reference is https://ieeexplore.ieee.org/document/8852024.

 There is also an ArXiv version available now:
 Du, H., Minku, L.L. and Zhou, H., 2019.
 Multi-Source Transfer Learning for Non-Stationary Environments. arXiv preprint arXiv:1901.02052.